clanfear/lavaan_tutorial/lavaan_tutorial_presentation.md

 Feature: Alternate estimators
 ========================================================

 `lavaan` defaults to using a full-information Maximum-Likelihood (ML) Estimator.
-This is the most efficient estimator available and can handle missing data.
+This is the most efficient estimator available and can handle missing data (`missing=ml`).

 We may want to specify alternate estimators if our data do not meet the assumptions for ML.